no1xsyzy/fyp/final.md

 `constnum` and `conststr` can be used to provide a constant value from configuration.

-### Calculation
+### Elementary Arithmetics (`add`, `subtract`, `multiply` and `divide`)

-Calculations are basis of mathematics.
+Elementary arithmetics are basis of mathematics.
 [@Fig:add; @fig:subtract; @fig:multiply; @fig:divide] shows the modules for elementary arithmetics.
 Although in the figures, the inputs of modules in these figures are constant values, they may also be results from other modules.
+As long as the input is changed, the output will also be changed.
+This forms kind of "binding", but with better illustration.

 ![`add` Module](images/add.png){#fig:add}